nordbynick/Homework10_BlockchainPOA_NN/README.md

 **Node Setup:**

 With this homework assignment we set up two nodes on our network.
-To do this I first cd'd into the Blockchail-Tools folder on my computer, then in two separate terminal sessions (one for each node)...
+To do this I first cd'd into the Blockchail-Tools (containing geth tools) folder on my computer, then in two separate terminal sessions (one for each node)...

 *Node 1*